-The well-being of the community has always relied on our strong sense of togetherness and a willingness to pitch in, help out and lend an ear where it is needed.
+The well-being of the community has always relied on our strong sense of togetherness and a willingness to pitch in, help out and lend an ear.
+This latest round of Mental Health First Aid training is another opportunity to support the community.

 The Barossa Australia Wellbeing Fund, established with Foundation Barossa is to better equip members of the region’s wine and grape growing community and people working in a field related to the visitor economy to engage in meaningful conversations and provide active support for people affected by poor mental health.

-A free two-day (9 am – 4 pm) Mental Health First Aid Training will be held on 13 and 14 November 2023.
+The next free two-day (9 am – 4 pm) Mental Health First Aid Training will be held on 28 and 29 May 2025.
 The training will be conducted by St John Ambulance at The Barossa Cellar to teach you how to provide initial support to adults who are developing a mental illness or experiencing a mental health crisis.
 The course is accredited by Mental Health First Aid Australia.

 There will be up to 18 positions available to adults from the region’s wine and grape growing communities and people working in a field related to the visitor economy, with a maximum of two places per organisation.